Natural Spider Control

 We live with and love our spiders except for the occasional black widow.
 We consider them an integral and important part of our immediate environment.
 Indoor spiders are generally shy and reclusive and just want to be left alone.
 Wolf spiders are active hunters that are like miniature tigers.
 They are fun and interesting to watch.
 Their main enemy is mice, and their main defense is being really ugly.
 Dogs and cats react to their appearance like we do.

 If I haven't convinced you to live with your spiders, you can control them in the house safely using Victor brand safe insecticide for crawling insects.
 It comes in an aerosol can.
 The only active ingredients in Victor insecticide are mint oil (safe and smells nice), a little bit of detergent to penetrate the victim's chitin exoskeleton, and a bit of oil to make the ingredients last longer in the environment.
-Victor insecticides are sold at Home Depot, and they have a web site.
+Victor insecticides are sold at Home Depot.

 A Good Use for Tobacco